hexjelly/hexbot/README.md

 ## youtube.js
 **Passive listener**

 Gets the Youtube title and duration for links in channel.
+Requires Youtube API v3 key.

 **!youtube|!yt search**

 Gives the first search result for a query and display it like the passive listener.
+Requires Youtube API v3 key.